Surgical services in Payson, Utah

 We will call you the day before your surgery to discuss the time of surgery and your medical history.
 Please arrange for someone you know to drive you home and stay with you for 24 hours after your surgery.

-If you have any serious medical problems or have recently developed a cold, fever, sore throat or any other condition that you believe might affect your readiness for surgery, please tell us during your phone interview.
+If you have any serious medical problems or have recently developed a cold, fever, sore throat or any other condition you believe might affect your readiness for surgery, please tell us during your phone interview.

 When you arrive at the hospital the day of surgery, you will be asked to review and sign a consent form prior to the procedure.
 A parent or legal guardian must be available to sign for patients 17 years old and younger.
 You will also need to present your driver's license or picture ID, insurance cards, copays and deductibles, if needed.
 You will be required to make a payment on the day of your surgery if your insurance does not cover your surgery in full.

-We ask that you please limit only one adult visitor per patient and one or both parents for children 17 years old and younger.
+We ask you please limit only one adult visitor per patient and one or both parents for children 17 years old and younger.
 Please do not bring small children, if possible.

 If you have any questions, please call us at (801) 465-7191.